BattlehubCode/llama.cs.docs/README.md

 <div style="page-break-after: always;"></div>

 ## Config Files
 Config files are JSON files with serialized **gpt_params** structure.
-Example config files can be found in the **Assets/StreamingAssets/Configs** folder. empty-gpt_params.json is an empty template with all available parameters, while orca-2-7b-gpt_params.json is a config file used for demonstration purposes in the Getting Started section.
+Example config files can be found in the **Assets/StreamingAssets/Configs** folder. empty-gpt_params.json is an empty template with all available parameters, while llama-3-8B-instruct-gpt_params is a config file used for demonstration purposes in the Getting Started section.
+On Mac use llama-3-8B-instruct-osx_gpt_params

 To load a config file using the Chat UI, use the "Load gpt params" button.